d-SEAMS/seams-core/markdown/monolayer.md

-# Quasi-One-Dimensional Ice Classification
+# Quasi-Two-Dimensional Ice Classification

 The trajectory file for this example is [here on figshare](https://figshare.com/articles/Monolayer_LAMMPS_Trajectory/11448741).
 The trajectory file details the fMSI (flat Monolayer Square Ice) formed when quasi-one-dimensional water is cooled from 320 K to 310 K. In this example, the quasi-one-dimensional ice is almost entirely composed of 4-membered rings.
 The square ice (4-membered primitive rings) are identified according to a topological network criterion for confined ice [1].
 On running the example, an output top-level directory named _runOne_ is created.

 ## Steps to Run the Example